cockroachdb/docs/src/current/_includes/v23.1/prod-deployment/prod-guidance-log-volume.md

-Store CockroachDB [log files]({% link {{ page.version.version }}/configure-logs.md %}#logging-directory) in a separate volume from the main data store so that logging is not impacted by I/O throttling.
+Store CockroachDB <a href="{% link {{ page.version.version }}/configure-logs.md %}#logging-directory">log files</a> in a separate volume from the main data store so that logging is not impacted by I/O throttling.